 Hand sanitizer: Things you need to know

-Hand hygiene turns out to be one of the most essential regimen these days and all of you know why.
+Hand hygiene with hand sanitizer turns out to be one of the most essential regimen these days and all of you know why.
 One of the most effective ways to protect ourselves from all germs is to clean our hands, especially today when the whole world is dealing with a medical crisis amid the COVID-19 pandemic.

 In the preventive measures of coronavirus, hand sanitization is an effective primary measure.
 That is the reason, the market of hand hygiene has seen a great surge in sales, especially of hand sanitizers.